oussamaty/kine-back/README.md

 ## Conclusion

 This backend setup leverages powerful technologies like Spring Boot, Keycloak, and Docker to provide a secure, scalable foundation for our nutrition and activity tracking app.
 Following the setup and PKCE authentication instructions ensures a seamless development experience.
 Designed for flexibility and scalability, this guide aims to kickstart your journey towards innovating in health and wellness.

+## Special Thanks

+A heartfelt thank you goes out to [Jérôme Wacongne](https://github.com/ch4mpy).
+Your tutorials and insightful responses on StackOverflow have been instrumental in navigating the complexities of Keycloak.